I’m having trouble printing a pattern.

 Got a question that isn’t covered on this page?
 Then drop us an email and we’ll get back to you as soon as we can.

 Do you accept submissions?

 Yes we do!
 If you have a kids pattern you have designed yourself, a tutorial on your blog, or a video somewhere like YouTube, we’ll be delighted to consider them for featuring on our site.
 Even if you don’t have a blog, if you’d like to write a review of a pattern you have tried, or even a class you watched, or a sewing book you read, we’d love to here from you.

 You can share a URL with us, as well as write your own article ready to publish on the site by using the form on our submissions page.
-If you don’t already have something online and just would like to write a review for the site, then please use the form on our contact page.
+If you don’t already have something online and just would like to write a review for the site, then please send us an email using the address on our contact page.

 Can I sell my pattern on your site?

 We’re delighted that you would trust us with your pattern.
-At the moment we aren’t selling any patterns directly, only linking to patterns for sale elsewhere.
-It’s something that we might add in the future, but for now we recommend that you add your pattern for sale on Etsy, the largest pattern marketplace.
+At the moment we aren’t selling any patterns directly on the Sew Modern KIDS, only linking to patterns for sale elsewhere.
+It’s something that we might add in the future (the same as the wonderful pattern store we have on Sew Modern BAGS), but for now we recommend that you add your pattern for sale on Etsy, the largest pattern marketplace.
 When it’s all set up and ready for sale, do come back and fill out our submission form to link to the pattern so we can recommend it through Sew Modern Kids and hopefully send some sales your way.

 If you have a bag, purse, tote, wallet or organizer pattern, then we do have a pattern store on the Sew Modern Bags site and we would welcome your submission there.